 The Local Planning Authority's consent is not required for any protected tree that is dead or dangerous.
 However, anybody proposing to cut down such a tree is advised to give five day’s written notice, unless it’s an emergency.
 The removal of deadwood and broken branches is also included within this exemption.

-Further information can be found at the planning portal.
+Further guidance can be found at GOV.UK

 Local Planning Authority consent is not required to carry out works to protected trees if full planning permission has been granted and is necessary for the implementation of the approved development.